Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_m001.md

         -d '{"ImageURI":"http://ipaddressOfM001:8770/filename", "TransferProtocol":"HTTP", "UpdateComponent":"BMC"}'
     ```

-    Wait for the BMC to update and reboot
+    Wait for the BMC to update and reboot:

     ```bash
     sleep 200